dgochenour/dpse_example_c/README.txt

 example_subscriber_2.c:
 This file contains the logic for creating a Subscriber and a DataReader, a WaitSet, and how to use the WaitSet to be notified of events.

+example_subscriber_3.c:
+This file contains the logic for creating a Subscriber and a DataReader, and
+polling is used (calling take() in a loop) to access data.

 examplePlugin.c:
 This file creates the plugin for the example data type.
 This file contains